-C. Improvements on Shimer's Correction Methods
+C. Modifications of Shimer's Correction Methods

 Shimer's analysis is based on publicly available data from the CPS, but it also depends on the particular corrections he makes for the CPS redesign and time aggregation bias.
 We agree that corrections are called for and that Shimer's correction methods are reasonable first steps, but we also think the methods can be improved on.
 In this section, we propose refinements of the correction methods and present the results from applying them.
-Although the refinements do make some difference, we understand that casual readers may wish to skip these details and move directly to section 2.D, where we take up the important issue of distinguishing unemployment originating from job loss, job leaving, and entry into the labor force.

 As mentioned above, to treat the discontinuity in the short-term unemployment series induced by the 1994 CPS redesign, Shimer multiplies the official unemployment count in each month from 1994 on by the month's short-term share of unemployment for only the first and fifth rotation groups, whose unemployment duration measurement was unaffected by the redesign.
-As Shimer acknowledges in his appendix, a drawback of this approach is that it bases each month's estimated short-term share on only about onequarter of the unemployed in the CPS sample and therefore multiplies the variance of the estimate by about four.
+As Shimer acknowledges in his appendix, a drawback of this approach is that it bases each month's estimated short-term share on only about one-quarter of the unemployed in the CPS sample and therefore multiplies the sampling variance of the estimate by about four.
 The resulting noise in the corrected series can make it more difficult to discern the true cyclical variation in unemployment flows since 1994.
 This noise from sampling error would get worse still in our section 2.D, when we disaggregate the unemployed into job losers, job leavers, and labor force entrants.

-An alternative approach that can yield a more stable corrected series for shortterm unemployment over the post-redesign era is to multiply the official short-term unemployment series by the era's average of the ratio of the short-term share for the first and fifth rotation groups to the full sample's short-term share.
-Indeed, in footnote 27 of his appendix, Shimer's mentions an alternative analysis in which he multiplied the postredesign short-term unemployment by a constant correction factor of 1.10, but he does not explain his choice of 1.10.
+An alternative approach that can yield a more stable corrected series for short-term unemployment over the post-redesign era is to multiply the official short-term unemployment series by the era's average of the ratio of the short-term share for the first and fifth rotation groups to the full sample's short-term share.
+Indeed, in footnote 27 of his appendix, Shimer's mentions an alternative analysis in which he multiplied the post-redesign short-term unemployment by a constant correction factor of 1.10, but he does not explain his choice of 1.10.
 Statistics he reports in his appendix seem to indicate that 44.2/37.9 = 1.166 would be a more appropriate choice.
-Our own analysis of CPS microdata from February 1994 (the first month that unemployment duration was measured in the new way for all rotation groups except the first and fifth) through January 2005 finds an average ratio of 1.1564.13 We therefore produce a less noisy postredesign series by simply multiplying the official short-term unemployment by 1.1564 in each month from February 1994 on.
+Our own analysis of CPS microdata from February 1994 (the first month that unemployment duration was measured in the new way for all rotation groups except the first and fifth) through January 2005 finds an average ratio of $1.1549.^{13}$ We therefore produce a less noisy post-redesign series by simply multiplying the official short-term unemployment by 1.1549 in each month from February 1994 on.